 The Six Stats

-- Wisdom - The stat representing a person's wisdom and street-smarts.
+- Wisdom - The stat representing a person's intuition and street-smarts.
 Used to determine a character's perception, willpower, and decision-making skills.
 Used by mostly divine classes.

 - Charisma - The stat representing a person's force of personality.
 Used to determine how well someone can influence others by speeches, diplomacy, fear, lying, etc. To a player whose preferred solution is Hack and Slash, this is a Dump Stat; to a player who likes to roleplay, or wants to run a Manipulative / Magnificent Bastard, it's the stat of choice.